muratk3n/thirdwave/en/README.md

 ---

-That was spaghetti of a code..
+That was one spaghetti of a code..
 I actually saw `global` keyword in there.
 Not cool.
 Wrapped.

 ---